MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 ### Connect the VM to the database

-As the final step in the migration process, Contoso admins update the connection string of the application to point to the app database running on the **OSTICKETMYSQL** VM.
+As the final step in the migration process, Contoso admins update the connection string of the application to point to the app database running on the `OSTICKETMYSQL` VM.

-1. They make an SSH connection to the **OSTICKETWEB** VM using Putty or another SSH client.
+1. They make an SSH connection to the `OSTICKETWEB` VM using PuTTY or another SSH client.
 The VM is private so they connect using the private IP address.

     ![Connect to database](./media/contoso-migration-rehost-linux-vm/db-connect.png)

     ![Connect to database](./media/contoso-migration-rehost-linux-vm/db-connect2.png)

-2. They need to make sure that the **OSTICKETWEB** VM can communicate with the **OSTICKETMYSQL** VM.
-Currently the configuration is hardcoded with the on-premises IP address 172.16.0.43.
+2. They need to make sure that the `OSTICKETWEB` VM can communicate with the `OSTICKETMYSQL` VM.
+Currently the configuration is hardcoded with the on-premises IP address `172.16.0.43`.

     **Before the update:**